ujagaga/cgi_flask_deploy/README.md

    ./cgi_flask_deploy.sh
    ```

-After this you should be able to see the "Hello from Flask" message on your domain,
-assuming DNS propagation is done, which may take up to 24 hours.
+When asked input the domain you just configured.
+After this you should be able to see the "Hello from Flask" message on your domain, assuming DNS propagation is done, which may take up to 24 hours.

 ## What it does